tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This attack aims to leak information about secret parts of the encrypted ClientHello by adding attacker-controlled parameters and observing the server's response.
 In particular, the compression mechanism described in
-{{encoding-inner-clienthello}} references parts of a potentially attacker-controlled ClientHelloOuter to construct ClientHelloInner, or a buggy server may incorrectly apply parameters from ClientHelloOuter to the handshake.
+{{encoding-inner}} references parts of a potentially attacker-controlled ClientHelloOuter to construct ClientHelloInner, or a buggy server may incorrectly apply parameters from ClientHelloOuter to the handshake.

 To begin, the attacker first interacts with a server to obtain a resumption ticket for a given test domain, such as "example.com".
 Later, upon receipt of a